Country Freight Route

 How long does shipping from China to Malaysia take?

-Generally, express shipping may take about 2-5 business days, air freight may take about 3-7 days, and sea freight may take about 7-20+ days depending on route, port schedule, customs clearance and final delivery planning.
+Express shipping may take about 2-5 business days, air freight may take about 3-7 days, and sea freight to West Malaysia may take about 7-20+ days depending on route, port schedule, customs clearance and final delivery.
+However, East Malaysia delivery usually needs separate confirmation because Sabah and Sarawak routes can differ from West Malaysia.

 Do you offer DDP shipping from China to Malaysia?

-Yes.
-DDP shipping may be available for suitable cargo.
-However, the route must be reviewed based on product type, HS code, declared value, delivery postcode and Malaysia import requirements.
+Yes, DDP may be available for suitable cargo.
+However, VoltFreight must review product type, HS code, declared value, consignee information, import requirements, delivery postcode and whether the destination is in West Malaysia or East Malaysia before confirming the route.

 What is the cheapest way to ship from China to Malaysia?